anjackson/codex/content/foundations/the-village.md

 ### National & International Organisations

 One of the best ways to meet your #digipres peers is through the projects and events run by the various national and international organisations that have been set up to facilitate wider collaboration.

-Both the [Digital Preservation Coalition](https://www.dpconline.org/) and the U.S. [National Digital Stewardship Alliance](http://www.digitalpreservation.gov/ndsa/) but a lot of work into supporting the digital preservation community.
+Both the [Digital Preservation Coalition (DPC)](https://www.dpconline.org/) and the U.S. [National Digital Stewardship Alliance (NDSA)](http://www.digitalpreservation.gov/ndsa/) but a lot of work into supporting the digital preservation community.
 They are both membership-based organisations, but make a lot of their work openly available.

-There are also a number of smaller organsations supporting specific areas of interest:
+There are also a number of organisations supporting specific areas of interest, including:

 - The [Open Preservation Foundation](https://openpreservation.org/) with is a strong focus on supporting open source tools used in digital preservation.
 - The [International Internet Preservation Consortium](https://netpreserve.org/), focussed on web archiving.
 - The [BitCurator Consortium](https://bitcurator.net/bitcurator-consortium/), supporting the use of open source digital forensics tools for preservation purposes.
+- The [Software Heritage](https://www.softwareheritage.org/) initiative in collaboration with [UNESCO](https://en.unesco.org/themes/information-preservation).
+- The [No Time To Wait](https://mediaarea.net/NoTimeToWait) conference series, focusing on audiovisual preservation.

+As shown by the [Wikipedia list of digital preservation initiatives](https://en.wikipedia.org/wiki/List_of_digital_preservation_initiatives), there are a lot more too see.

 ### Guides